 Day 5: Salvador City Highlights Tour

 The Lacerda Elevator, which leads you to the "lower" port area, is also a must-see for its magnificent views over the city and coast.
 Head to the Mercado Modelo opposite for souvenirs, snacks, and the "Bahia Bands," colorful ribbons worn for good fortune or tied to the gates of the famous Church of Nosso Senhor do Bonfim.
 If you've still got a few steps left in you, take the little ones to the Lagoa dos Dinossauros (Dinosaur Lagoon).
-Here, they can delight in life-size roaring replicas of their favorite dino friends before you round the day off with a delicious Afro-Brazilian meal.
+Here, they can delight in life-size roaring replicas of their favorite dino friends before you round the day off with a traditional Afro-Brazilian meal.

-Day 6: Praia do Forte Beach Day
+Day 6: Praia do Forte Beach Day & TAMAR Sea Turtle Project

 Full-Day Tour in Praia do Forte